keewillidevnet/cosmos-semiconductor-physics/README.md

 ## Overview

-This repository contains the proposal and technical documentation for **Cosmos for Semiconductor Physics (CSP)** — a generative AI system designed to discover innovations in semiconductor fabrication, not just optimize existing processes.
+This repository contains the proposal and technical documentation for **Cosmos for Semiconductor Physics (CSP)** ; a generative AI system designed to discover innovations in semiconductor fabrication, not just optimize existing processes.

-Analogous to how NVIDIA Cosmos enables physical AI for robotics by encoding real-world physics, CSP would encode the multi-physics phenomena governing chip fabrication—from EUV photon-resist interactions to quantum transport in sub-2nm channels.
+Analogous to how NVIDIA Cosmos enables physical AI for robotics by encoding real-world physics, CSP would encode the multi-physics phenomena governing chip fabrication from EUV photon-resist interactions to quantum transport in sub-2nm channels.

 ## Repository Structure